-Connect to Your Network
+Connect to your Network

-To power the access point, you can use one of the following 3 methods:
+To power the access point, you can use one of the following 2 methods:

-- Method 1 Use if you have a PoE switch. - Method 2 Use if you do not have a PoE switch and do not have a power outlet near the location of the access point. - Method 3 Use if you do not have a PoE switch and have a power outlet near the location of the access point.
+- Method 1 Use if you have a PoE switch. - Method 2 Use if you do not have a PoE switch and do not have a power outlet near the location of the access point.